 Surfactants used in consumer products are effective at dilute concentration.
-POEA is not used in concentrated form but rather is formulated at lower concentrations into an end-use product (Roundup) and later diluted to very low levels, rendering it significantly less irritating.
-In standard studies with rabbits, concentrated Roundup herbicide was shown to be strongly irritating to eyes (Blaszcak, 1990) and only slightly irritating to skin (Blaszcak, 1988).
-When diluted to a concentration commonly used for most spraying applications (\sim 1%), Roundup was shown to be only minimally irritating to eyes and essentially nonirritating to skin (Table 1) (Blaszcak, 1987a,b).
-Standard dermal sensitization studies in guinea pigs were negative for both concentrated (Auletta, 1983b) and diluted (Blaszcak, 1987c) Roundup formulations.
-As will be discussed in a later section, controlled studies and other data from humans confirm that Roundup herbicide does not pose a significant eye or skin irritation hazard to humans.
+POEA is not used in and later diluted to very low levels, rendering it significantly less irritating.
+In standard studies with rabbits, concentrated Roundup® herbicide was shown to be strongly irritating to eyes (Blaszcak, 1990)

+and only slightly irritating to skin (Blaszcak, 1988).
+When diluted to a concentration commonly used for most spraying applications (~1%), Roundup® was shown to be only minimally irritating to eyes and essentially non-irritating to skin (Table 1) (Blaszcak, 1987a,b).
+Standard dermal sensitization studies in guinea pigs were negative for both concentrated (Auletta, 1983b) and diluted (Blaszcak, 1987c) Roundup® formulations.
+As will be discussed in a later section, controlled studies and other data from humans confirm that Roundup® herbicide does not pose a significant eye or skin irritation hazard to humans.